Betta fish are awesome! We all know that. Their unique personalities and their beautiful aesthetics have made them a very popular pet.

 What Do Betta Fishes Need From An Aquarium?

 Bettas will do best in an aquarium that can simulate the conditions of their natural habitat.
 These fish come from shallow streams and rice patties.
-Therefore, a shallower tank that offers greater length and width is ideal.
+Therefore, a shallower tank that offers greater length and width just like in Fluval Spec is ideal.

 Betta fish are not strong swimmers.
 You will want to use a filter that does not create too strong of a current.
 Using plants or baffles can create a softer current that will allow your betta to swim peacefully.